YDIN/branding/docs/headline.md

 ## 5.5.
 Create an interesting, memorable and fun headline :)

-**The most important thing about headline is to understand that it's not for YOU, it's for your client.**
+**The most important thing about the headline is to understand that it's not for YOU, it's for your client.**

-You want a person who sees just the your profile photo, name and headline to get interested and click to open your full profile.
+You want a person who sees just your profile photo, name and headline to get interested and click to open your full profile.

-The maximum length of Headline is 120 characters, but do you really need to use that all? **No, usually a shorter is better.**
+The maximum length of the Headline is 120 characters, but do you really need to use that all? **No, usually a shorter is better.**

-In LinkedIn feed and search results, only first ~60 (in mobile app) and ~90 (desktop website) characters are shown before cutting with "...".
+In LinkedIn feed and search results, only first ~60 (in the mobile app) and ~90 (desktop website) characters are shown before cutting with "...".
 Only on the actual profile the whole 120 is visible.

 With these length constraints, it is often hard to squeeze everything you want especially to the first 60 characters.
 Thus there is no one right way to form a good headline.